ILLGrenoble/webx-router/README.md

 WebX's principal differentiation to other Remote Desktop technologies is that it manages individual windows within the display rather than treating the desktop as a single image.
 A couple of advantages with a window-based protocol is that window movement events are efficiently passed to clients (rather than graphically updating regions of the desktop) and similarly it avoids <em>tearing</em> render effects during the movement.
 WebX aims to optimise the flow of data from the window region capture, the transfer of data and client rendering.

-> The full source code is openly available and the technology stack can be (relatively) easily demoed but it should be currently considered a work in progress.

 The WebX remote desktop stack is composed of a number of different projects:
  - [WebX Engine](https://github.com/ILLGrenoble/webx-engine) The WebX Engine is the core of WebX providing a server that connects to an X11 display obtaining window parameters and images.
 It listens to X11 events and forwards event data to connected clients.
 Remote clients similarly interact with the desktop and the actions they send to the WebX Engine are forwarded to X11.
  - [WebX Router](https://github.com/ILLGrenoble/webx-router) The WebX Router manages multiple WebX sessions on single host, routing traffic between running WebX Engines and the WebX Relay.
 It authenticates session creation requests and spawns Xorg, window manager and WebX Engine processes.